-How to find and list all applications existing within Mac computer storage?
+How to find and list all applications that exist in Mac computer storage?

 Table of Contents: